Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Introduction

 The prediction \eqref{eq:TS} is nothing but the linear combination of \eqref{eq:stewartson} and \eqref{eq:childress}.
 Independently, \citet{vedensky_motion_1994} used a system of dual integral equations to predict the drag on a disc under similar conditions. {Effects of the finite length of the container were considered by \cite{moore_rise_1968}, assuming small-but-finite viscous effects and neglecting inertial effects.
 Considering a container with rigid ends and a half-length $H $ such that $1\ll\mathcal{L}\equiv H/a\ll\mathcal{T}a^{1/2}$, they showed that

+Recently, \cite{kozlov2023motion} performed experiments with a sphere rising in a rapidly rotating short container ($\mathcal{L}=9.4$) in the range $\mathcal{T}a \in[250; 2.5\times10^{4}]$, $\mathcal{R}o \in [10^{-4}; 10^{-2}]$, and confirmed the $\mathcal{T}a^{3/2}$-dependence predicted by \eqref{eq:ms68}.
 In this `short-container' limit, the Ekman layers that develop along the two end walls directly interact with the Taylor columns and ensure a good part of the fluid transport between the fore and aft columns, making the drag coefficient depend on viscosity (through the Taylor number), in contrast to the `long-container' limit.
-In the latter, characterized by container aspect ratios such that $\mathcal{L}\gg\mathcal{T}a^{1/2}$, these Ekman layers no longer exist.
+In the latter, characterized by container aspect ratios such that $\mathcal{L}\gg\mathcal{T}a^{1/2}$, the radial flow in these two Ekman layers is very weak and plays no role.
 However, the end walls may still influence the internal structure of the Taylor columns through a purely kinematic `blocking' effect, thereby modifying the drag.
 For this reason, \cite*{Hocking1979} considered finite values of the ratio $\delta=\mathcal{L}/\mathcal{T}a$ (still in the limit on negligibly small Rossby numbers) and concluded that the drag increases monotonically as $\delta$ is reduced.
 For instance, when normalized by the prediction \eqref{eq:stewartson} corresponding to $\delta\rightarrow\infty$, they found that the drag on a sphere standing midway between the end walls increases by approximately $9\%$ for $\delta=1$ and $30\%$ for $\delta=1/4$.\\ The low-Reynolds-number drag measurements ($\mathcal{R}e \lesssim 0.5$, $\mathcal{T}a \in [0.05, 0.7]$) carried out by \citet{maxworthy_experimental_1965} agree within a few percent with \eqref{eq:childress}.
 It is worth noting that these data also support Childress' prediction that, at low enough $\mathcal{T}a/\mathcal{R}e^2$, the drag is smaller than that in a non-rotating fluid.
 Conversely, at large enough Reynolds and Taylor numbers $(\mathcal{R}e \in [3; 300],\, \mathcal{T}a \in [10; 450])$, the data reported later by the same author \citep{maxworthy_flow_1970} follow the scaling \eqref{eq:stewartson}, albeit with a significantly larger pre-factor.
 Based on the comparison between \eqref{eq:stewartson} and \eqref{eq:ms68}, Maxworthy suspected that the origin of the discrepancy may stand in the finite length of his container, which was such that $\mathcal{L}\approx80$ or $\mathcal{L}\approx120$, depending on the size of the particles used.
 Hence, he corrected his results from end-wall effects using supplementary data, some of which, reported in \citet{maxworthy_observed_1968}, were obtained in a much shorter container ($5\lesssim\mathcal{L}\lesssim10$).
 Based on this correction, he concluded that his data may be extrapolated to an infinitely long container in the form